IRCO Success Comes from the Strength of our Staff, Board and Community

-Abby Liu was born in China and came to the United States for advanced study in 1996.
+Abby Liu, Board Member, was born in China and came to the United States for advanced study in 1996.
 After earning her MS degree in electrical and computer engineering at Louisiana State University, she has worked in engineering, consulting, and financial services industries.
-She is currently a marketing manager with Capital One Corporation and had been with HSBC Corporation since 2003 prior to the acquisition.
+She is currently a marketing manager with Capital One Corporation and had been with HSBC Corporation since 2003, prior to the acquisition.
 Previously, she worked as a manager at PricewaterhouseCoopers LLP for five years and provided technical consulting services for corporations in litigation and business turnaround needs.
-In her early careers, Abby worked at Baxter Healthcare as an IT consultant and also worked at FMC Corporation and helped design and delivered a real time Automatic Guided Vehicle control system.
-In her spare time, Abby enjoys volunteering with her two daughters at the Goose Hollow Family Shelter, Girl Scout, and other local communities.
+In her early careers, Abby worked at Baxter Healthcare as an IT consultant and also worked at FMC Corporation, where she helped design and deliver a real time Automatic Guided Vehicle control system.
+In her spare time, Abby enjoys volunteering with her two daughters at the Goose Hollow Family Shelter, Girl Scouts, and with other local communities.

 IRCO Executive Director Sokhom Tauch